netreplica/graphite/docs/CONTAINERLAB.md

 clabg graph --json --topo ${CLAB_TOPO}.clab.yml --offline
 ````

 5. Now refresh the web page in the browser, and click "Vertical Layout".
-You should see a topology arranged in 3 Clos tiers:
+You should see a topology arranged in 3 Clos tiers. `node3-1` is on the top since it has `graph-level` value of 1.

 ![clos-3tier Graphite Topology Visualization arranged in tiers](../images/clos-3tier.clab.levels.png)